 The number of connected devices is also limited, making it not the best option for users who share Wi-Fi with their family or work buddies.

-One of the most common solutions for this problem is using some sort of external device to “extend” the Wi-Fi coverage.
+One of the most common solutions for this problem is using an external device to “extend” the Wi-Fi coverage.
 The aptly-named Wi-Fi Extenders receive the signal from an existing router and amplify it to share boosted signals.
 With this tech, users can extend their Wi-Fi coverage without installing new infrastructure for wires.

 According to Satelite Internet, Wi-Fi extenders can extend your Wi-Fi coverage for up to 2,500 feet.
-This result is only possible if you’re using the best extenders in the market.
+This result is only possible if you’re using the best extenders.

 Decently-priced extenders can spread the range for up to 2,000 feet.
 Meanwhile, cheaper products might only be helpful in cases wherein the area is less than 1,000 feet.

 In reality, modern routers are pretty competitive in their signal ranges and coverage.
 Modern routers can cover up to 150 feet or 46 meters when using a 2.4 GHz frequency in an indoor setting.
-It would cover even more space outdoors, for about 300 feet or 92 meters.
+It would cover even more outdoor space, for about 300 feet or 92 meters.

-Unfortunately, this simplicity might not be available for people who have bigger homes.
+Unfortunately, this simplicity might not be available for bigger homes.
 The biggest problem is dealing with Wi-Fi dead spots and workplace limitations.

 Users can move their workplace setup closer to their router.
 It is a common approach for this problem, even the most straightforward solution in most cases.

-However, this is not the case for people who have specialized components that use specialized room conditions to function.
+However, this is not the case for people with specialized components that use specialized room conditions to function.

 This option is also not viable for people who have components and devices set as permanent fixtures in the workrooms.
 This is where Wi-Fi extenders are convenient additions.